About broadband speed

 Your line speed, also known as your sync speed, is the maximum speed at which your router can connect to the Internet.
 You can check your line speed by logging into your router and looking for your 'sync rate'.
 How to do this will vary depending on your router.
 Our help pages show you how to log into your router and check your connection status and sync rate.

 Throughput speed will always be slower than your line speed.
-It can be affected by different things, like the website you're on, your Wi-Fi connection, if you're online at a busy time, how many people are sharing your connection, and the quality of your telephone line.
+It can be affected by different things, like the website you're on, your Wi-Fi connection, if you're online at a busy time (things tend to get busier on the network at peak periods 8pm -10pm), how many people are sharing your connection, and the quality of your telephone line.

 A quick and easy way to check your throughput speed is to go to mybroadbandspeed.co.uk and follow the steps to run a few tests.
 If the results are slower than the estimate we gave you when you first signed up, have a look at our problem-solving tips.

-You can also run a more detailed speed test at BT Wholesale.
+You can also run a more detailed speed test at BT Wholesale speedtest.btwholesale.com

 Plusnet is a signatory to Ofcom's Voluntary Speed Code of Practice.
-Under the Code we aim to make sure you're aware of the estimated broadband speed you should receive and have the opportunity to end your contract should you not receive a Minimum Guaranteed Access Line Speed.
+Under the Code we aim to make sure you're aware of the estimated broadband speed you should receive and have the opportunity to end your contract without paying an early termination charge, if you don't receive your Minimum Guaranteed Speed.

-If your speed falls below the Minimum Guaranteed Access Line Speed value you should contact us and we will try to rectify the issue with the aim of getting your speed within your original speed estimate range.
+If your speed consistently falls below the Minimum Guaranteed Speed you should contact us.
+We'll try to fix the issue and aim to get your speed above the minimum and, if possible, within your original speed estimate range.

 You can find out more on our Ofcom Speed Code of Practice page.